Madrone Wall Park seasonal closure

-Boat access to the Molalla River from Feyrer Park and Wagon Wheel is open for the winter season and will close April 20, 2020.
+Boat access to the Molalla River is open for the winter season and will close April 20, 2020.

 Barlow Wayside Park is located 11 miles east of Sandy.
 This forested gem is located near what was once the Barlow Road segment of the Oregon Trail.
 Our project partners, the Mt.
 Hood Stewardship Council and the Bureau of Land Management, expanded its adjacent Sandy Ridge Trail biking system to connect with this pedestrian-only park.

 Among our region's most popular park destinations, Barton Park is a recreational gem located on the Clackamas River.
 This one of a kind park features camping, hiking, multiple day use and event amenities, and a variety of river recreation opportunities.